Fair Diffusion Auctions: Permutation Diffusion Auction

 \subsection{Fairness Analysis}

 Now we will analyze the fairness can be achieved by PDA.
-We show the lower bound of the approximation ratio for Shapley-fair in the following theorem. \begin{theorem} PDA is $\frac{1}{k+1}$-Shapley fair for selling $k$ items. \end{theorem}
+We show the lower bound of the approximation ratio for Shapley-fairness in the following theorem. \begin{theorem} PDA is $\frac{1}{k+1}$-Shapley fair for selling $k$ items. \end{theorem}

-Before proving the theorem, we first give a useful notation.
-Notice that the Shapley contribution of a player is the expected marginal social welfare increase without any constraints of previous allocation.
-It is equivalent to keep a zero allocation $\pi = 0^N$ as the constraint, so that the Shapley contribution can also be written as:
+Before proving the theorem, first notice that the Shapley contribution of a player is the expected marginal social welfare increase without any constraints on previous allocation.
+It is equivalent to keep a zero allocation $0^N$ as the constraint, so that the Shapley contribution can also be written as:

 Now we prove Theorem~\ref{thm:PDA-SF} through two propositions: we first show that $\epsilon$ is associated to the lower bound of ratio that \emph{all} items are unsold, and then show that this ratio is not less than $\frac{1}{k+1}$.
 In the proof, we denote $\mu(\boldsymbol{\theta}')$ as the rate that no items are sold in PDA for reported type profile $\boldsymbol{\theta}'$, and denote $\boldsymbol{\theta}'_B$ as the induced reported type profile that sets all agents' reports who are not in coalition $B$ as $nil$.